Nam-Nguyen-Dev/whats-for-dinner/README.md

 ## Lessons Learned:

 I used Bootstrap to quickly build out the prototype and found out how helpful it can be to add a bit of style efficiently.
 Tailwind CSS code snippets are also very handy!
 I'd like to build a site with React next.
+I also learned how to implement Google OAuth alongside local auth.